nathanin/imageLoadGUI/README.md

 * Refine the crop rectangle by specifying (top, top): (size, size)
     * Image pane rectangle should update accordingly
 * Save the selected area to a new file in whatever formats suppored by `PIL`
+* Multiple ways to quick-exit - even where you might not expect ;)
 * **Tested with Aperio's SVS file type, should work for others... but info might not be as expected**

 ![Screenshot][ss]